ccamel/awesome-ccamel/README.md

 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
 - [dagger/container-use](https://github.com/dagger/container-use) - Development environments for coding agents.
 Enable multiple agents to work safely and independently with your preferred stack.
 - [dagger/dagger](https://github.com/dagger/dagger) - The agent-ready test platform.
 Test any codebase end-to-end, repeatably and at scale.
 Runs locally, in your CI server, or directly in the cloud.
-- [dagu-org/dagu](https://github.com/dagu-org/dagu) - A lightweight Airflow alternative for small teams.
-Builtin Web UI.
-Define workflow in a simple declarative YAML format.
-Execute them anywhere, compose complex pipelines from reusable sub-workflows, and distribute tasks across workers.
-Just works without complex infrastructure.
+- [dagu-org/dagu](https://github.com/dagu-org/dagu) - A self-contained, lightweight workflow engine with a built-in Web UI.
+Define workflows in a simple, declarative YAML format.
+Execute them anywhere, compose complex pipelines, and distribute tasks.
+Zero dependencies: runs entirely on the file system and OS without an external database.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [danielgatis/imgcat](https://github.com/danielgatis/imgcat) - Display images and gifs in your terminal.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013